Skip to main content

 Allows require statements in import declarations.
 Default: false.

 When set to true, import ... = require(...) declarations won't be reported.
-This is useful if you use certain module options that require strict CommonJS interop semantics.
+This is beneficial if you use certain module options that require strict CommonJS interop semantics, such as verbatimModuleSyntax.

 var foo = require('foo');